-Review of travel patterns and forecasted socio- economic conditions provided a basis for understanding the mobility needs and opportunities for residents in the region.
+Review of travel patterns and forecasted socioeconomic conditions provided a basis for understanding the mobility needs and opportunities for residents in the region.
 This section summarizes the data sources, methodology, and main findings for this portion of the existing conditions analysis.

-Location of Jobs: Analysis of jobs locations1 showed that in addition to Allegheny County (including Pittsburgh), jobs are clustered around major transportation corridors, including Route 119 in Fayette, Westmoreland, and Indiana Counties, Route 422 across the northeastern counties.
-Route 51 in Beaver County, and I-79 in Washington and Greene Counties.
+Location of Jobs: Job location data was obtained from the Census Bureau's On the Map - Longitudinal Employer- Household Dynamics (LEHD) tool for the latest year (2015).1 The analysis showed that in addition to Allegheny County (including Pittsburgh), jobs are clustered around major transportation corridors, including Route 119 in Fayette, Westmoreland, and Indiana Counties, Route 422 across the northeastern counties, Route 51 in Beaver County, and I-79 in Washington and Greene Counties.

-Commuting Patterns: In the SPC region, the majority (79%) of workers commute within the same county and the largest group (46%) both live and work in Allegheny County.
+Commuting Patterns: Commuting flow data was obtained at the county level from the American Community Survey (ACS) for home (place of residence) to work (primary place for work) representing the years 2009-2013.
+In the SPC region, the majority (79%) of the workers commute within the same county for work and the largest group (46%) both live work in Allegheny County.
 For those who work in a different county, the largest flows were observed from Westmoreland to Allegheny County (43,000 workers), followed by Washington, Butler, and Beaver Counties to Allegheny County.

-Regional Growth Forecasts: Overall, growth in population (13%) and households (16%) is anticipated to outpace growth in jobs (13%), and household size is expected to decrease through 2040.
-Percentage growth in population and jobs through 2040 is expected to be highest in Washington County.
+Regional Growth Forecasts: The SPC's 2040 forecasts for county-level jobs, population, and households (based on 2015 data) were mapped to visualize intraregional variation.
+Overall, growth in population (13%) and households (16%) is anticipated to outpace growth in jobs (13%), and household size is expected to decrease.
+Growth through 2040 is expected to be highest in Washington County followed by Allegheny County.
 None of the ten counties are forecasted to experience population or household decline, though jobs are forecasted to decline in Armstrong and Greene Counties.

-1 U.S Census Bureau.
-OnTheMap.
-Accessed at https://onthemap.ces.census.gov/
+1 https://onthemap.ces.census.gov/

-Average Weekday Vehicle Miles Traveled (VMT):
+Average Weekday Vehicle Miles Travelled (VMT):

-Analysis of average weekday vehicle miles traveled (VMT)2 was conducted at the census tract level and also aggregated to the county level.
+Data on average weekday vehicle miles travelled (VMT) was obtained from the Bureau of Transportation Statistics' (BTS) 2017 Local Area Transportation Characteristics for Households (LATCH)1.
+The BTS uses a model to produce census tract level estimates for various travel characteristics such as average daily person miles, person trips, vehicle miles, and vehicle trips based on the National Household Travel Survey2 and ACS data.
+The census tract level travel estimates for the SPC region were mapped and also aggregated to the county level.
 This analysis showed that the central areas in Pittsburgh have the lowest average daily vehicle miles traveled, while some of the suburban areas in Allegheny, Westmoreland, and Butler Counties have the highest figures.
-The average person miles and vehicle miles for Allegheny County were lower compared to the other counties of the region due to shorter trip lengths, as well as higher non-driving mode shares.
-Figure 1 below shows the average weekday VMT per capita at the census tract level in the 10-county SPC region, with an inset showing the center of the City of Pittsburgh.
+The average person miles and vehicle miles for Allegheny County were lower compared to the other counties of the region, due to shorter trip lengths, as well as higher non-driving mode shares.